How to Build an Indoor Seedling Grow Station — Easy Step-by-Step Guide

 How often should I water my seedlings?

 Water your seedlings when the top layer of soil feels dry to the touch.
 It's better to water thoroughly less often than to water a little bit every day.
-Avoid letting the soil dry out completely or become waterlogged.
+This encourages deeper root growth.
+Avoid letting the soil dry out completely, as this can stress the seedlings, but also be careful not to overwater, which can lead to root rot and fungal diseases.
+A good indicator is when the soil surface appears lighter in color and feels dry about half an inch down.
+Always ensure your seed starting trays have drainage holes to allow excess water to escape.

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes